> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 1. Your expectations

-The base.
-With what I have already summarized above, it is up to you to see if this type of "adventure" pleases you, if a rather simple trek mixing encounters and "classic" activities would suit you.
+The basics.
+With what I've already summarized above, it's up to you to see if this type of "adventure" appeals to you, if a rather simple trek mixing encounters and "classic" activities would suit you.
 Some of you might be at looking for a real challenge, in which case, there are real treks whose goal is often to reach the summit of a mountain, camp there and admire the sunrise the next day.

 mountain trekking chiang mai - thailand